ACM40960/project-diwa13/README.md

 <p align="center"><img width="586" alt="dataset pic 1" src="https://github.com/ACM40960/project-diwa13/assets/115154682/ecd197c6-71ff-4b5f-87c0-f9fb5624d817"></p>
 <p align="center">FIG : Work Flow </p>

 ➤ We looked at four models to predict cardiac disease using machine learning.
-To determine whether or not a person has the cardiac disease, algorithms like K means, Random Forrest,DNN, and logistic regression have been used.
+To determine whether or not a person has the cardiac disease, algorithms like K Nearest Neighbors, Random Forrest,DNN, and logistic regression have been used.
 All four models are most effective at forecasting binary outcomes.

 ➤ Before modeling the data, we performed exploratory data analysis to identify any discrepancies in the data and apply the appropriate pretreatment measures.

-➤ An essential factor that has to be considered is tuning the hyperparameters in all three models.
-The logistic regression probability value, the number of decision trees,max_depth,min_samples_split,min_samples_leaf in the random forest, In DNN batch_size','epochs','learning_rate','units',  and the number of neighbors in the k-means algorithm are the hyperparameters that are tuned using cross-validation methods.
+➤ An essential factor that has to be considered is tuning the hyperparameters in all four models.
+The logistic regression probability value, the number of decision trees,max_depth,min_samples_split,min_samples_leaf in the random forest, In DNN batch_size','epochs','learning_rate','units',  and the number of neighbors in the k Nearest Neighbors algorithm are the hyperparameters that are tuned using cross-validation methods.

 ➤ The best model is chosen and applied to predict the presence or absence of heart disease, and its performance is evaluated beyond accuracy.